bckohan/lahop-tracker/README.md

 This script can log individually forwarded HOPs.
-If you want to read in old HOPs you will have to individually forward them to the address running this script OR run this script on the address(es) holding the old HOPs.
+If you want to read in old HOPs you will have to individually forward them to the address running this script OR run this script on the address(es) holding the old HOPs OR run the forwardHOPS.gs script on each address holding HOP messages to forward.
 Unfortunately using gmail's bulk forward as attachment feature does not work currently for some annoying technical reasons.
 There may be some add-ons available that provide a bulk forwarding feature that works as intended, but I haven't tried them.

 In gmail the best way to search for old HOPs submitted by that address is: `from: donotreply@lahsa.org subject: outreach request`

+### forwardHops.gs

+This script finds every HOP sent where the current email address was the address of record on the HOP and does two things:

+* tags the thread with the HOP tag
+* forwards each message in the thread to the configured address

 ## Formatting and Spreadsheet Customization